-I live near Olympic National Park in the rugged northwest corner of Washington State, quiet enough to be a recording studio–and it is.
-In the photo to the left I am recording Nature’s Largest Violin.
+I live near Olympic National Park in the rugged northwest corner of Washington State, quiet enough to be a recording studio — and it is.
+In the photo to the left, I am recording Nature’s Largest Violin.
 I’ve positioned my microphone system that replicates 3-D human hearing inside a giant Sitka spruce log.
 This tree grew in the nearby rain forest and then floated down the Bogachiel River before coming to a rest (temporarily) at Rialto Beach.
 The wood of this tree species has special properties that make it ideal for crafting violins, guitars, and other acoustic instruments because the wood produces a sound when exposed to the slightest vibration.
 But here, instead of a bow drawn across violin strings, the sound of distant surf is powerful enough to cause this Sitka log to produce its own deep, harmonic concert.
 This sound is impossible to adequately describe but easily heard.
 I am acoustic ecologist Gordon Hempton.
 I care very deeply about quiet.
-As The Sound Tracker® I have circled the globe three times over the last 35 years in pursuit of Earth’s rarest nature sounds—sounds which can only be fully appreciated in the absence of manmade noise.
-I hope that you will linger awhile on my website and enjoy the sonic wonders of our planet, and then join me in defending the live concert by visiting One Square Inch of Silence.
+As The Sound Tracker®, I have circled the globe three times over the last 35 years in pursuit of Earth’s rarest nature sounds—sounds which can only be fully appreciated in the absence of manmade noise.
+I hope that you will join me in Ecuador.

-We intentionally give you just the highlights.
-Why?
-To peak your curiosity, to allow your imagination to wander, and to give you the sense that you are, indeed, Journeying into the Unknown.
+We intentionally give you just the highlights to peak your curiosity, to allow your imagination to wander, and to give you the sense that you are, indeed, Journeying into the Unknown.

 June 3: Arrive into Quito + Meet Your Guides

 June 5: Continue Drive + Boat to Zabalo Village

 June 6: Boat Ride to Jungle Camp